Skip to content

 IRS Scams

 Be alert to fraudulent contacts by scammers pretending to be IRS employees!
 Thousands of taxpayers suffer financial loss and identity theft monthly when they provide personal and financial information or make payments to these fraudsters!!
-Most of these crooks use scare tactics like claiming a warrant will be issued for your arrest or that they will levy (attach) your bank and other financial accounts or salary if you do not pay immediately!
+Most of these crooks use scare tactics like claiming a warrant will be issued for your arrest or that the IRS will levy (attach) your bank and other financial accounts or salary if you do not pay immediately!
 They often demand payment using an atypical method, such as gift cards, virtual currency, or a Western Union money transfer.
+Be alert for clues that you are about to be scammed!!

-The typical and legitimate method for the IRS to make initial contact with you is almost always by letter or notice of a pending tax audit or non-payment of a liability.
-If you have never received such a letter or notice, be very careful about unexpected calls allegedly from the IRS!
-Bottom line – if you are surprised by a call from someone alleging to be from the IRS, get their name, employee or badge number, the title of their position, their office address, and their contact phone number, and then tell them you will call them back after you have verified their information.
+The typical and legitimate method for the IRS to make initial contact with you is almost always by an IRS letter or notice of a pending tax audit or non-payment of an IRS tax liability.
+If you have never received such a letter or notice, be very careful about unexpected calls allegedly from an IRS employee!
+Bottom line – if you are surprised by a call from someone alleging to be from the IRS, get their name, employee or badge number, the title of their position, their office address, and their contact phone number.
+Tell them you will call them back after you have verified their information.
 You can then call the IRS at (800) 829-1040 and confirm the call was legitimate.
-If you cannot get to the IRS, call me, and I will verify the information through my channels.
+If you cannot get through to the IRS, contact me, and I will verify the information through my channels.

 Communicating with the IRS or State Tax Agency Employees

-Taxpayers should exercise care in deciding whether or not to talk with IRS or state tax agency employees personally.
-In the worst-case scenario, inadvertently making the wrong statement could turn what should have been a civil resolution into potentially a criminal tax matter.
-IRS Agents are well-trained to look for “badges of fraud” in their audits.
+Taxpayers should exercise care in deciding whether or not to talk personally with an IRS Revenue Agent or Revenue Officer or state tax agency employees personally.
+In the worst-case scenario, inadvertently making the wrong statement could turn what should have been a civil resolution into a potential criminal tax matter.
+IRS Revenue Agents are well-trained to look for “badges of fraud” in their IRS audits.
 Always be truthful in your statements to IRS or state tax agency employees.
 An intentionally false statement or providing fabricated documents can land you in very hot water!
 I recommend retaining the services of an EA or other qualified and experienced tax resolution specialist to handle direct communication with an IRS or State tax agency employee.

 Should you handle your tax controversy or audit alone?

 Navigating the IRS and State tax controversy resolution process can be complicated.
-To effectively manage it alone, a taxpayer must invest substantial time delving into the nuances of the Internal Revenue Code, regulations, case law, rulings, procedures, and the revered Internal Revenue Manual (IRM) that dictates IRS protocols.
+To effectively manage it alone, a taxpayer must invest substantial time delving into the nuances of the Internal Revenue Code, IRS Regulations, case law, rulings, procedures, and the revered Internal Revenue Manual (IRM) that dictates IRS protocols and policies.
 In addition, it takes education and experience to master tax strategies for negotiating favorable resolutions.
-The financial ramifications of handling a tax controversy independently could far surpass the cost of enlisting the services of a tax resolution specialist who is an enrolled agent or CPA.
-Just be aware that not all accountants, attorneys, or enrolled agents specialize in tax resolution services.
-You may believe that prior technical or managerial experience from within the IRS may be important to you in your choice of representation.
-It is certainly not a requirement, as I have met some very competent professionals who never were employed by the IRS.
+The financial ramifications of handling a tax controversy independently could far surpass the cost of enlisting the services of an experienced Enrolled Agent or CPA tax resolution specialist.

 An important note about tax liabilities.

 Tax liabilities are almost always secured debts.
 An IRS federal lien arises after demand and non-payment of tax, including interest, additions to tax, and assessable penalties.
-The lien is affixed when the assessment is made and continues until satisfied or becomes unenforceable.
-The lien is not perfected against certain creditors until public notice is given, but the timing of the secured interest still arises at assessment.
-Issues surrounding the priority of liens and competing claims can be complicated, and advice/assistance from an attorney may be needed.
+The IRS federal tax lien is affixed when the assessment is made and continues until satisfied or becomes unenforceable.
+The lien is not perfected against certain creditors until public notice is given, but the timing of the secured interest still arises at the time of assessment.
+Issues surrounding the priority of tax liens and competing claims can be complicated, and advice/assistance from a tax attorney may be needed.
 The services I provide relate solely to secured tax debts, and all references on this website are related to the resolution of federal or state liabilities related to secured tax liabilities.
 If you have unsecured debts, such as credit cards or personal loans, help is available from numerous attorneys or specialized debt-resolution companies to address those liabilities.

 Do your homework before selecting a firm to represent you!

 I highly recommend you research any individual or firm BEFORE you commit to having them represent you in your IRS tax or State tax audit, collection, or administrative appeal matter.
 You can delegate authority to have someone represent you, but ultimately, you are solely responsible for your IRS, FTB, or other state income or employment tax liability.
 The Better Business Bureau and Business Consumer Alliance are two sources worth checking out.
+This is a link to my BBB profile.
 You should be aware that many large firms have a high turnover of employees.
 Being shuffled among employees can be a frustrating and time-consuming experience for the clients and can frustrate the IRS or State employees.

 Accessibility.

-Many of my clients are local (Santa Clarita, Saugus, Newhall, Burbank, Glendale, Los Angeles, Pasadena, Altadena, Van Nuys, Studio City, Sherman Oaks, North Hollywood, and other Los Angeles County cities and valleys).
-However, many other clients reside in other counties, states, and internationally (I currently have a client in Oman!).
+Many of my clients are local (Santa Clarita, Saugus, Canyon Country, Valencia, Newhall, Burbank, Glendale, Los Angeles, Pasadena, Altadena, Van Nuys, Studio City, Sherman Oaks, North Hollywood, and other Los Angeles County cities and valleys).
+However, many of my other clients reside in other counties, states, and even internationally (I currently have a client in Oman!).
 Today’s technology allows us to communicate effectively over the internet, including video conferencing.

-Local clients have the option of meeting with me in my Santa Clarita office.
-For clients with mobility restrictions, I may be available to meet at their residences.
+Local clients can meet with me in my Santa Clarita office.
+I may be available to meet at their residences for local clients with mobility restrictions.
 Clients appreciate my accessibility and the fact that they ALWAYS have me assisting or representing them in their tax audit, collection, or appeals case—never a junior employee.

 Chris M.